bcsaldias/VQA-analysis/README.md

 #### About

-This repository is part of a project done at MIT for the course 6.869 Advances in Computer Vision.
+This repository is part of a project done at MIT for the Fall-18 class 6.869 Advances in Computer Vision.
 Please find more details in the write up.